-New plans aim to significantly develop sports facilities at Ashville College in Harrogate.
+New plans aim to significantly improve – and add to – sports facilities at Ashville College.

 Subject to planning permission being granted, work will begin on a sports centre in Easter 2017, with a view to it being completed in the September of that year.

 - New reception, including seating area for parents and visitors